May 18, 2015 at 2:22 pm #6817

 Text should be submitted as close to our style guide as possible.
 The closer your manuscript matches this format, the faster your work will be released and the less likely there are to be mistakes in the process.

-Final version of the manuscript must be in compliance before it can be moved to production.
-(You have not met the contract deadline until the manuscript has been through all edits and follows standard set by this Style Guide.)
+Final version of the manuscript must be in compliance with our style guide before it can be moved to production.
+If the manuscript is not in compliance, you have not met the contract deadline, even if all other edits are complete.

-Title Page: The beginning of each file should have all of the follow (before story text begins):
+Title Page(s): The beginning of each file should have all of the following on the first pages of the document, before the story text begins:

 - Story Blurb